mailittlepony/mathexploration/README.md

 ## Features

 ### 🌌 **Mathematical Themes**
-Each level introduces a unique mathematical concept, including but not limited to:
+Each level introduces a unique mathematical concept, to learn maths the intuitive way, including but not limited to:
 - Arithmetics
 - Algebra *(soon)*
 - Geometry *(soon)*